 At McKenzie Law Firm, we work hard to provide you and your family with competent, compassionate, efficient legal representation and support.
 We understand that going through a family law related dispute can be taxing both emotionally and financially for everyone involved.
 We always strive to keep our clients informed about every step of the process and to be a support system during a difficult time.
 We also recognize that hiring a lawyer can be expensive and we work closely with our clients to assess and manage costs in a variety of ways.
 We also have bilingual staff that can assist with Spanish speaking clients.

-We help clients in different areas within family law.
+We help clients in different areas of family law.
 These include:

 A divorce can be messy both emotionally and financially for everyone involved.
 We at McKenzie Law Firm will help you sort out the mess and uncertainty of a divorce, and get you on the right track to a new and brighter beginning.